samcat437/Milestone-1/README.md

 7. The page will have the Navbar and Footer elements.

 ### Contact Us
-1. The Contact Us Page will feature a hero iamage.
+1. The Contact Us Page will feature a hero image.
 2. At the head of the form, there will be a text regarding current response times.
 3. The Contact form will have the following input elements :
     * Full Name - broken into first and last name inputs with required attributes.